John Hunt, Baron Hunt of Fawley: Honours

 Hunt was appointed a CBE in 1970.
 Subsequently, he toured the country and overseas, advocating his college and the teaching of general practice in universities.

-He received numerous honorary fellowships, including, the Royal Society of Medicine, the Australian College of General Practice, the American Academy of Family Physicians and the Singapore College of General Practice.
+He received numerous honorary fellowships, including the Royal Society of Medicine, the Australian College of General Practice, the American Academy of Family Physicians, and the Singapore College of General Practice.

 The Royal College of Surgeons elected him a fellow in 1966.
-He was the first general practitioner to become a life peer being created Baron Hunt of Fawley, of Fawley in the County of Buckingham on 25 June 1973.
+He was the first general practitioner to become a life peer, being created Baron Hunt of Fawley in the County of Buckingham on 25 June 1973.
 He was an important contributor to the debate on the Medical Act of 1978.
 In 1980, he received the gold medal of the British Medical Association and became an honorary fellow of Green College, University of Oxford.

 Later life and legacy

 In later life, Hunt was blind and had Parkinson's disease.
 He remained confined to his bed for the last three years of his life and died on 28 December 1987 at his home in Fawley, near Henley-on-Thames.
 His son Dr Jonathan Hunt and granddaughter Dr Chiara Hunt both followed him into the Sloane Street practice.
-Jonathan Hunt's daughter Marina is the wife of broadcaster Ben Fogle; her sister Olivia, formerly a girlfriend of Prince William, Duke of Cambridge, married Nicholas Wilkinson, son of Dame Heather Hallett.
+Jonathan Hunt's daughter Marina is the wife of broadcaster Ben Fogle; her sister Olivia, formerly a girlfriend of William, Prince of Wales, married Nicholas Wilkinson, son of Dame Heather Hallett.

 Established in 1992 to commemorate the College's 40th anniversary, the RCGP awards the John Hunt Lectureship to someone who is not medically qualified.
 The Prince of Wales gave the inaugural lecture.